wangziqi2013/wangziqi2013.github.io/_posts/2019-09-11-ooo-commit-processors.markdown

 The paper suggests that a checkpoint be taken under the following three conditions.
 The first condition is branch.
 Although most branches are predicted correctly on modern hardware, saving a checkpoint at every branch will not incur too much space overhead, since a checkpoint has the overhead of just two bits per physical register.
-The second condition
+The second condition is when the number of instructions in the current checkpoint exceeds a certain threshold.
+This is to reduce the penalty of checkpoint recovery, since the larger the checkpoint is, the larger penalty there will be to re-execute from the beginning of the checkpoint.
+The last condition is when the number of stores in the store queue exceeds a certain threshold.
+This is to avoid the store queue from becoming a source of structural hazard, since data written by store instructions within a checkpoint are only released to the cache hierarchy when the checkpoint commits.